a project for sustainable water access for all

 And more in details..??

-About the SUSTAINABLE access, we have two ways of acting which depend on the visited country:
+About the SUSTAINABLE access, we had two ways of acting which depend on the visited country:

 – For Israel and Singapore, which are experts in water management, we want to meet the innovative stakeholders at every level (administration, industrials, start-up, NGOs..) to see what are the last innovations in the water sector.

-– For India, Ethiopia and Bangladesh, we want to invest ourselves in one NGO selected for its capacities to innovate, respecting logic of sustainable development during more or less one month.
+– For India, Ethiopia and Bangladesh, we want to invest ourselves in one NGO selected for its capacities to innovate by their model, respecting logic of sustainable development, during more or less one month.
 Idea is to prove that another way of doing can work, and to make the most of local knowledge about a very specific problematic.

-- Make an impact study of their action on the local population.
-The idea is to offer them an objective way to evaluate their job and try to find some axis for improvement.
+- Made an impact study of their action on the local population.
+The idea is to offer them an objective way to evaluate their job.

-About the access to water for ALL, we want to :
+About the access to water for ALL, we wanted to :

 - Set up and test a calculation methodology of the actual cost of water for the ‘hidden’ section of the local community, to show that most of them are actually paying more than those who are connected to the network, to have water which quality is sometimes poor.
 Eliminating at the same time, the persistent prejudice accorded to people on the fringe of the system, who don’t have financial resources to connect to the water network and pay consumption charges, thus curbing their integration into the wider community.

-This trip will allow us to test our methodologies in 6 very different contexts , putting its stability to field test.
+- This trip will allowed us to test our social impact methodology in 3 very different contexts , putting its stability to field test.
 A generalization of these methodologies to a worldwide level could really abolish an important prejudice about water and contribute to a sustainable progress for water access.